Yu-Group/covid19-severity-prediction/readme.md

     - limited data on bridging county-level data with hospital-level data

-# 1 - goal: prioritizing where supplies (i.e. masks, ventilators) should be sent
+# 1 - goal: prioritizing where to send medical supplies (i.e. ventilators, masks, etc.)

 - working with [response4life](https://response4life.org/)
-- would like to prioritize where to send available ventilators
-- ideally, this would be where the ventilators could do the most "good" (e.g. save the most lives, minimize the Years of Life lost)
+- ideally, this would be where the supplies could do the most "good" (e.g. save the most lives, minimize the Years of Life lost)

 # 2 - approach

 - begin by screening for large (academic) hospitals, which can accomodate more ventilators
-- **outcomes**: we predict 2 things
-    1. ventilator need - as a proxy for ventilator need, we predict the number of deaths (per county)
+- **outcome**: the main thing we predict is the number of deaths (per county)
     - we estimate the ventilator need by scaling up the total number of expected deaths
     - here, we use many features at the county-level, such as demographics, comorbidity statistics, voting data
     - we are also trying to build in something local gov. action data (e.g. what has been enacted by local governments)
     - would like to use information directly from the hospital as well
     - this might also take into account some of the ventilator preparedness
-    2. ventilator supply - as a proxy for current ventilator counts, we use the number of icu beds (per hospital)
+- distributing supply - as a proxy for current ventilator counts, we use the number of icu beds (per hospital)
     - hopefully, we can get some of this data from hospitals directly (although it might be sensitive)
     - in reality, there are more ventilators than icu beds
     - some ventilators (maybe 10-20%) will still be needed for non-covid-19 use
     - we would also like to build in something local gov. action data (e.g. what has been enacted by local governments)
     - would like to use information directly from the hospital as well
     - some hospitals are taking measures now to increase their number of ICU beds
     - government also has some stockpiled ventilators, although still unclear where they are
-- using these outcomes, we then would like to prioritize different hospitals using a metric like: *ventilator need* (2-3 * # deaths) - *ventilator supply*
 - these efforts should be coordinated with how the gov. is distributing ventilator stockpiles
 - prediction setup
     - we restrict our analysis to counties which already have confirmed cases